typsy-dev/documentation/ApiV2.md

 ```

 ### Response
 Example response where add teams to a user request has been successful.
+The documentation on what do with the requestId is [here](#request-status)
 ```
 {
     "requestId": "1135fd80-ac65-41b9-8db5-f7c2f379e9ab",